muhammadghazali/kabam-kernel/README.md

 [setting up the default routes for Users and documents](https://github.com/mykabam/kabam-kernel/blob/master/index.js#L313) and routes for passport.js authentication.

-It is worth saying, that you also have expressJS object of every route defined to  have functions of `request.mwcEmit`, `request.MODEL`,`request.MODEL.Users`,`request.MODEL.Documents`, custom models,`request.redisClient`, and `request.user` provided by [passportjs](http://passportjs.org) middleware.
+It is worth saying, that you also have expressJS object of every route defined to  have functions of `request.kabamEmit`, `request.MODEL`,`request.MODEL.Users`,`request.MODEL.Documents`, custom models,`request.redisClient`, and `request.user` provided by [passportjs](http://passportjs.org) middleware.